In the world of social media marketing, the word "engagement" gets thrown around a lot, but few brands actually know how to achieve it.

 - Promote your offer: After creating an ad for your offer, pin it to the top of your Page to help it get noticed.

 Engagement and utility are close friends on the web today.

 Data from a research report about interactive contact from Content Marketing Institute and ion interactive reveals the top two reasons for using interactive content are (1) educating the audience and (2) engagement.

 A major majority of savvy B2B marketers put utility at the forefront of their content marketing programs.
 Useful content created to engage prospective customers could include tools, blog posts, video, infographics, downloadable guides, mini-courses, helpful email sequences, webinars, and much more.

-Above is a LinkedIn ad from ConnectWise Automate that offers what appears to be a highly useful guide to help vendors price their IT services.
+Above is a LinkedIn ad from ConnectWise Automate that offers what appears to be a highly useful guide to help vendors price IT services.

 The ad is the pitcher… and here’s the catcher: a highly engaging and smartly designed landing page.